First Mortgage Income · Wholesale Investors

 Contact us

-A first mortgage income fund lends money secured only by registered first mortgages — the senior, first-ranking charge over a property — and passes the interest income to investors.
-The SL Premium Income Fund follows this approach: every loan it participates in is secured by a registered first mortgage over Australian real property, capped at 70% LVR, with a target return of 7% to 9.95% per annum.
+A first mortgage income fund lends only against registered first mortgages, the senior charge over a property, and passes the interest income to investors.
+Within the SL Premium Income Fund, every loan is secured by a first-ranking registered mortgage over Australian real property, capped at a maximum 70% LVR, with a target return of 7% to 9.95% per annum.

 Income comes from the interest borrowers pay on their loans.
-The fund’s objective is a monthly income stream.
-For some loans income is distributed monthly; for others, interest is capitalised and paid when the loan is repaid at the end of its term.
-The arrangement for each opportunity is set out in its supplementary documents.
+The fund’s objective is a monthly income stream: some sub-trusts distribute income monthly, while others capitalise interest and pay it when the loan is repaid at the end of its term.
+Investors receive in-depth investment reports each month.

 Important Notice: This page contains general information only and is not financial advice.
 The SL Premium Income Fund is available to Wholesale and Sophisticated Investors only within the meaning of the Corporations Act 2001 and is not suitable for retail clients.
 The fund is issued by SL Premium Income Fund Pty Limited (ACN 664 382 076, AFSL 549857), as trustee.
 Target returns are not guaranteed, past performance is not indicative of future returns, and investments involve risk including the possible loss of capital.
 Read the Information Memorandum in full and seek independent advice before investing.